Thank you for purchasing the RIGID polyurethane engine mounts.

 4-Raise the engine as high as you can and secure it.

-5-Remove the 12mm through bolt on the steering junction to the rack. use a prybar and hammer to slide the steering shaft off the rack itself.
+5-Mark the location of the steering shaft to the U-Joint, then remove the 12mm through bolt on the steering junction to the rack. use a prybar and hammer to slide the steering shaft off the rack itself.
 Take care not to damage the U-joint!

 6-Remove the 17mm nuts holding the crossmember to the chassis.
 See how much downward play you have to work with.
 You will need approx 1-2" to replace the engine mounts.
 If you do not have that you will need to loosen/remove anything preventing your crossmember from dropping.
 It is easier to do this now vs later as forcing the mounts out can damage other items that could have been removed in the first place. (clips/lines/wiring/etc)